RediSearch/RediSearch/docs/docs/reference/Vectors.md

 *   `[ AS {score field name | $score_field_name_attribute}]` - An optional part for specifying a score field name, for later sorting by the similarity score.
 By default the score field name is "`__{vector field}_score`" and it can be used for sorting without using `AS {score field name}` in the query.

-### Hybrid vector similarity search
+### Hybrid Queries

-We refer vector similarity queries of the form `{primary filter query}=>[{vector similarity query}]` as *hybrid queries*.
+We refer to vector similarity queries of the form `{primary filter query}=>[{vector similarity query}]` as *hybrid queries*.
 RediSearch has an internal mechanism for optimizing the computation of such queries.
 There are 2 modes in which hybrid queries are executed:
-1. **Batches mode** - an iterative procedure, where in each step a batch of the top results that correspond to the `{vector similarity query}` part of the query are obtained from the vector index.
-Then, every result (which represents a certain document in the index) is evaluated, and returned only if the rest of the document's fields pass the `{primary filter query}` part of the query.
-If the accumulated number of results hadn't reached the requested `k` results, this procedure continues and another batch of the *next best* results is obtained from the vector index in the next step.
-The procedure terminates when `k` documents that pass the `{primary filter query}` are collected (or until every vector in the index was obtained and processed).
+1. **Batches mode** - In this mode, a batch of the high-scoring documents from the vector index are retrieved.
+These documents are returned ONLY if `{primary filter query}` is satisfied. (i.e., the document contains a similar vector and meets the filter criteria).
+The procedure terminates when `k` documents that pass the `{primary filter query}` are returned or after every vector in the index was obtained and processed.

     The **Batch size** is determined by a heuristics that is based on `k`, and the ratio between the expected number of documents in the index that pass the `{primary filter query}` and the vector index size.
 The goal of the aforementioned heuristics is to minimize the total number of batches required to get the `k` results, while preserving a small batch size as possible.
 Note that the batch size may change *dynamically* in each iteration, based on the number of results that passed the filter in previous batches.
 2. **Ad-hoc brute-force mode** - in general, this approach is preferable when the number of documents that pass the `{primary filter query}` part of the query is relatively small.
 Here, the score of *every* vector which corresponds to a document that passes the filter is computed, and the top `k` results are selected and returned.
 Note that the results of the KNN query will *always be accurate* in this mode, even if the underline vector index algorithm is an approximate one.